Not Sure What to Do With All Your Extra Stuff? Where To Donate in Champaign-Urbana

 - We are big fans of Champaign’s Salt & Light, which recycles clothing (and fabrics of all types) and makes money by doing so.
 When you go to Salt & Light, they don’t require you to sort them; learn more about Salt & Light’s clothing recycling program here.
 Other organizations require that you mark such donations with recycling, and separate them from other goods that may be resold.

 - If you want an item to be re-used but aren’t sure where to donate or recycle it, check out the The I.D.E.A.
 Store, now located in Urbana.
 It accepts items that are safe to reuse in art projects, and the list of what they’ll take is fairly large.
 It includes scraps of fabric, mismatched game pieces — even pop tabs and bottle caps.
-All are welcome to peruse their collection of art supplies, and proceeds benefit the Champaign Urbana Schools Foundation.
+All are welcome to shop their collection of art supplies.

 - Have large items such as furniture?
 Some Champaign-Urbana area organizations will offer to pick them up.
 What a great service!
 We list those below.